symbol/symbol-docs/source/concepts/namespace.rst

 MosaicAliasTransaction
 ======================

-Announce an alias transaction to attach a namespace to a mosaic.
+Announce an AliasTransaction to attach a namespace to a mosaic.
 Setting an alias to a mosaic is only possible if the account announcing the transaction has created the namespace and mosaic involved.

 **Version**: 0x01